SiennaNetwork/SiennaNetwork/README.md

 * Replace `schedule.tsv` with the downloaded file (renaming it from e.g. `SIENNA - Schedule.tsv`)
 * Make sure that `scripts/node_modules` is up to date (run `npm install` or `yarn` in `scripts`)
 * Run `make config` or `./scripts/tsv2json.js` to obtain an up-to-date `config.json`.
-* Don't forget to update the screenshot here :)
+* Don't forget to update the screenshot here if you commit the new `schedule.tsv` and `config.json` :)

 ### 🗝️ Prepare for deployment